How to Write a Business Case (20 Free Templates & Examples)

 Market and risk assessments

 After identifying and defining a real need for your project, perform relevant market research.
 Are there any initiatives similar to yours done previously?
 If yes, explain what makes yours different.
-If no, this gives you a unique opportunity.
+If not, this gives you a unique opportunity.

 When mentioning similar-sounding past ventures that failed, describe why and how your initiative will overcome the issues they faced.
 When you cite one that succeeded, explain how yours will leverage its past success while still maintaining your uniqueness.

 Create a SWOT analysis chart to help you organize thoughts and highlight your project’s strengths and weaknesses.
-Other risk factors to consider include investment risk, and liquidity risk.
-The bottom-line is that any business comes with the risk of losing some of the investment or all of it. ,
+Other risk factors to consider include investment risk and liquidity risk.
+The bottom line is that any business comes with the risk of losing some of the investment or all of it. ,

-A good business case should, therefore, demonstrate a strong vision that is backed up by solid market research and a cost-benefit analysis.
+A good case should, therefore, demonstrate a strong vision that is backed up by solid market research and a cost-benefit analysis.

 Project approach

-The project approach explains how you will tackle the project; the way work is done to deliver the deliverables.
-For example, a project where much of the work is contracted out will assume a different approach from a project that designs or develops a home-based, in-house solution.
+A project where much of the work is contracted out will assume a different approach from a project that designs or develops a home-based, in-house solution.

 Purchasing strategy

-Project Organization
+Project organization

 Explain who is responsible for governance and working on the project.
 Clearly outline the project’s reporting structure and explain both who the reporting will be made to during the project’s life and what kind of information will be provided.
 Specify the metrics to be used in measuring project progress or determining success.